thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 Objective-C platforms and it is considered acceptable.

-We could eliminate the branch on non-Objective-C platforms by changing `Swift.String` there to always use a reference-counted object with an `std::string` in it as the backing storage.
-The disadvantage of such memory layout is that `Swift.String` would need to dereference two levels of indirection to access to character data, instead of one like we have today.
+We could eliminate the branch on non-Objective-C platforms by changing `Codira.String` there to always use a reference-counted object with an `std::string` in it as the backing storage.
+The disadvantage of such memory layout is that `Codira.String` would need to dereference two levels of indirection to access to character data, instead of one like we have today.

-`std::string` can't take ownership of `Swift.String`'s reference-counted object, because `std::string` has no branches in its code that retrieves the pointer to the character data and in its deallocation code.
-Adding branches there is certainly possible, but will likely lead to regressions for many C++ applications, including ones that don't use Swift.
+`std::string` can't take ownership of `Codira.String`'s reference-counted object, because `std::string` has no branches in its code that retrieves the pointer to the character data and in its deallocation code.
+Adding branches there is certainly possible, but will likely lead to regressions for many C++ applications, including ones that don't use Codira.
 Therefore, this approach looks like a non-starter.

-Therefore, the only viable approach for O(1) bidirectional bridging is having `Swift.String` use `std::string` as its backing storage, and taking the penalty of a double-indirection to access character data.
+Therefore, the only viable approach for O(1) bidirectional bridging is having `Codira.String` use `std::string` as its backing storage, and taking the penalty of a double-indirection to access character data.

-If one-way C++-to-Swift bridging is sufficient, it can be implemented with a branch in the `Swift.String` code that retrieves a pointer to character data.
+If one-way C++-to-Codira bridging is sufficient, it can be implemented with a branch in the `Codira.String` code that retrieves a pointer to character data.

-We can implement one-way O(1) Swift-to-C++ bridging by embedding a fake `std::string` in the `Swift.String` buffer.
+We can implement one-way O(1) Codira-to-C++ bridging by embedding a fake `std::string` in the `Codira.String` buffer.
 Such a `std::string` instance would not be full-fledged, and would be only good for reading from it; its destructor can never be called.

 ## <a name="bridging-std-vector"></a> Bridging `std::vector`

-Ergonomically, the best mapping of C++'s `std::vector` is Swift's `Array`.
+Ergonomically, the best mapping of C++'s `std::vector` is Codira's `Array`.

-Except for the case of `std::vector<bool>`, the constraints for `Swift.Array` taking ownership of `std::vector`'s element buffer and vice versa are identical to string bridging.
+Except for the case of `std::vector<bool>`, the constraints for `Codira.Array` taking ownership of `std::vector`'s element buffer and vice versa are identical to string bridging.

 ## <a name="bridging-std-set-std-map"></a> Bridging `std::set`, `std::map`

-Swift standard library does not provide collections with semantics similar to `std::set` and `std::map`, so they can't be meaningfully bridged to any Swift vocabulary type.
+Codira standard library does not provide collections with semantics similar to `std::set` and `std::map`, so they can't be meaningfully bridged to any Codira vocabulary type.
 Therefore, they will be imported as `std.set` and `std.map`.

-It would be useful to provide ergonomic ways to convert `std.set` and `std.map` to `Swift.Set` and `Swift.Dictionary`, since `std::set` and `std::map` are sometimes used in C++ APIs (especially older ones) when the element order doesn't matter.
+It would be useful to provide ergonomic ways to convert `std.set` and `std.map` to `Codira.Set` and `Codira.Dictionary`, since `std::set` and `std::map` are sometimes used in C++ APIs (especially older ones) when the element order doesn't matter.

 ## <a name="bridging-std-unordered-set-std-unordered-map"></a> Bridging `std::unordered_set`, `std::unordered_map`

-The most ergonomic mapping of `std::unordered_set` and `std::unordered_map` are `Swift.Set` and `Swift.Dictionary`.
+The most ergonomic mapping of `std::unordered_set` and `std::unordered_map` are `Codira.Set` and `Codira.Dictionary`.

-The constraints for these Swift types taking ownership of C++'s storage buffers and vice versa are quite similar to string bridging.
-An interesting new point to highlight is that the `Swift.Set` and `Swift.Dictionary` types would need to use the hash function defined in C++ for C++ types.
-It should be possible to expose the C++ hash function in Swift as a conformance to the `Hashable` protocol, or as a conformance to a new C++-specific protocol for hashing.
+The constraints for these Codira types taking ownership of C++'s storage buffers and vice versa are quite similar to string bridging.
+An interesting new point to highlight is that the `Codira.Set` and `Codira.Dictionary` types would need to use the hash function defined in C++ for C++ types.
+It should be possible to expose the C++ hash function in Codira as a conformance to the `Hashable` protocol, or as a conformance to a new C++-specific protocol for hashing.

 ## <a name="bridging-std-tuple-std-pair"></a> Bridging `std::tuple`, `std::pair`

-Ergonomically, the best mapping of C++'s `std::tuple` and `std::pair` are Swift's tuples.
+Ergonomically, the best mapping of C++'s `std::tuple` and `std::pair` are Codira's tuples.

 Tuple and pair elements have to be copied to implement non-trivial bridging.
-It is unreasonable to introduce a dual representation and require a branch to access tuple elements either in C++ or Swift.
+It is unreasonable to introduce a dual representation and require a branch to access tuple elements either in C++ or Codira.

 However, there are only so many different ways to lay out a `std::pair` in memory.
 In fact, it is almost certainly a struct with exactly two data members, `first` and `second`, in that order.
-When `std::pair<T, U>` and Swift's tuple `(T, U)` happen to use the same layout, we could bridge them trivially, without copying the data.
+When `std::pair<T, U>` and Codira's tuple `(T, U)` happen to use the same layout, we could bridge them trivially, without copying the data.